 Being a retired registered nurse I realize the importance of having a yearly mammogram.
 Every year I have one.
 Well my last one showed some calcified density changes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am having my first mammogram tomorrow morning.
 Any tips on what do before.
 I hear you can shower but no deodorant or perfume.
 Why is that?
 I am kind of nervous but I am 41 and I need to take care of myself and make sure all is good to go.

 There's no need to worry about pain.
 It's not a position you'd want to be in all day but it's not bad.
-You won't need pain med. at all.
-It doesn't take long.
-Some people like to put the fear into you but don't listen.
+You won't need pain med.

 The deodorant or perfume will show up on the x-ray film.